MiniHacks/cardforme/packages/backend/research.md

 - Earn 2 points per dollar on gas and groceries.
 - Earn 1 point per dollar on other purchases.
 ---
-Company: USAA <br />
+Company: Apple <br />
-Card: USAA Rewards™ Visa® Signature Credit Card <br />
+Card: Apple Card <br />
 Annual Fee: 0 <br />
-Name in code: usaa_rewards_visa_signature <br >
+Name in code: apple_card <br >
 Benefits:
-- Earn 2 points per dollar on gas and dining, including restaurants and fast food establishments.
-- Earn 1 point per dollar on other purchases.
+- 3% cash back on Apple products, services, and stores (including the App Store and Apple Store).
+- 2% cash back on all other purchases made using Apple Pay.
+- 1% cash back on purchases made with the physical titanium card or where Apple Pay is not accepted.
 ---